Everything you need to know about cooking with limes…seasonality, variations, storage, and nutrition information.

 - Kaffir: These bumpy guys are native to southeast Asia, though their leaves are the real game changer.
 Kaffir leaves are used much like bay leaves to flavor Thai dishes.

-- Store: Limes should stay good for about a week at room temperature, but they’ll last far longer sealed in a plastic bag in a crisper drawer of the fridge.
+Limes should stay good for about a week at room temperature, but they’ll last for about one month when sealed in a plastic bag in the crisper drawer of your fridge.

 Nutrition information for limes